ChillingVan/android-openGL-canvas/README-en.md

 * The onGLDraw method in GLView runs in its own thread but not the main thread.
 * I haven't implemented all the filters in GPUImage.
 I will add more later.
 If you need, you can take my code as example to implement your filter.
 It is simple.
 * Remember to call onResume and onPause in the Activity lifecycle when using GLContinuousView and GLContinuousTextureView.

+## Latest Update
+* Fix issue that when close screen, the TextureCamera will stuck.
+* Add FileLogger

 ## License
     Copyright 2016 ChillingVan.